 Gas Tube Type

-Designed to have a designated cold zone at the bottom of the tank, tube type fryers work best for frying foods that produce a lot of sediment, such as freshly-breaded fish or chicken.
-The cold zone also helps extend oil life.
+Tube type fryers create a cold zone at the bottom of the tank, making them an excellent choice for frying foods that produce lots of crumbs—like hand-breaded chicken or fish.
+That cold zone helps oil last longer.

 Pros